Koster401/RKLX/README.md

-# WellSelector
+#### WellSelector

 This script allows users to select wells from a microplate format.

 When running the script it will use the default settings to generate a GUI depicting a microplate in a 8x12 format with no header text and the window title of "WellSelector".

-You can change the what parameters are being fed to WellSelector under the main function:
+You can change the what parameters are being fed to WellSelector in the main function under:

-# #Setting default script parameters for WellSelector.
+`#Setting default script parameters for WellSelector`

 If the script receives no arguments it will default to these settings.